 We are a partnership of seven GPs in General Practice contracted by HSCB to provide NHS services to our patients.
 The Practice is located on Begney Hill Road in the village of Dromara.
 Dromara Surgery is involved in the training of Medical Students.

-There are seven GPs, a Personnel Manager, a Business Manager, three Practice Nurses, one Healthcare Assistant and a full team of clerical staff to look after the health needs of our patients.
+There are seven GPs, a Practice and deputy practice Manager, an office Manager, three Practice Nurses, one Healthcare Assistant and a full team of clerical staff to look after the health needs of our patients.
 We endeavour to provide a relaxed, friendly atmosphere, as well as modern medical facilities in comfortable surroundings with car parking

 Morning Open Surgery